Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

 \subsection{Effect of Visual Input}

-We studied the visual input effect on GPT-4o, Gemini-2.5-pro, and Claude-3.7, as suitable open-source multimodal models were unavailable during experiments.
-Games were divided into two categories: \textbf{Group 1} (Table~\ref{tab:effect_of_visual_input_image_both}) includes games where the provided textual game state can be derived from a single visual screenshot; for these, we evaluated \textit{Text-only}, \textit{Image-only}, and \textit{Both} (text and image) input modalities. \textbf{Group 2} (Table~\ref{tab:effect_of_visual_input_both}) comprises games where the textual state contains information beyond what is visible in the current frame (e.g., abstracted inventory lists or off-screen character/item details); for this group, we evaluated \textit{Text-only} and \textit{Both} inputs. \emph{Minecraft} was excluded from this vision-based analysis due to challenges in programmatic screenshot capture within our setup.
+\paragraph{Setup.} To study the effect of visual input, we divide games into two groups: {Group 1} (Table~\ref{tab:effect_of_visual_input_image_both}) includes games where the provided textual game state can entirely be derived from a visual screenshot. {Group 2} (Table~\ref{tab:effect_of_visual_input_both}) comprises games where the textual state contains information beyond what is visible in the current frame (e.g., abstracted inventory lists or off-screen character/item details); for this group, we exclude evaluation on \textit{Image-only} input types for fairness. \emph{Minecraft} was excluded since the environment does not provide the visionary view of a bot that LLM plays.

-As shown in Table~\ref{tab:effect_of_visual_input_image_both}, relying solely on \textit{Image-only} input led to a substantial drop in performance.
+\paragraph{Result.} As shown in Table~\ref{tab:effect_of_visual_input_image_both}, relying solely on \textit{Image-only} input led to a substantial drop in performance.
 This was consistently reflected across all models, with average ranks deteriorating significantly compared to \textit{Text-only} input.
 In contrast, as shown in Table~\ref{tab:effect_of_visual_input_image_both}\&~\ref{tab:effect_of_visual_input_both}, utilizing \textit{Both} text and visual inputs produced mixed effects on game scores and model ranks.
 For instance, in games like \emph{Street Fighter III} (Group 1), since on-screen visual details are challenging to fully convey textually, adding visual context significantly benefited Claude, increasing its score by $16.6$.
-Conversely, in narrative-heavy games such as \emph{Ace Attorney} (Group 2), the same approach often proved detrimental; GPT-4o's score, for example, dropped by $31.8$, and its average rank in that group fell from 2.9 (\textit{Text-only}) to 4.7.
-This highlights that the impact of combining modalities varied considerably, with some scenarios showing improved ranks or scores while others demonstrated a decline.
+Conversely, in narrative-heavy games such as \emph{Ace Attorney} (Group 2), the same approach often proved detrimental; GPT-4o's score, for example, dropped by $31.8$, and its average rank in that group fell from 2.9 (\textit{Text-only}) to 5.0.
+This highlights that the impact of combining modalities varies considerably, with some scenarios showing improved ranks or scores while others demonstrated a decline.